hibernate/hibernate-validator/README.md

 provided by the JDK) as implementation.
 Just add a supported logging library to the classpath (e.g. _log4j-&lt;version&gt;.jar_) and JBoss
 Logging will delegate any log requests to that provider.

-* Add the following to your Maven or Ivy dependency list
+* Add the following artifact to your Maven/Ivy/Gradle dependency list:

         <dependency>
             <groupId>org.hibernate.validator</groupId>